rpaigt/cs6250narada/README.md

 these are the adjacent nodes.

-Create a network using VM's and fill in the ip addresses.
-Add print statements whereever neccessary and figure out if the updates are propagating directly.
+Create a network using some VM's and fill in the ip addresses.
+Add print statements wherever neccessary and figure out if the updates are propagating directly.

+Libraries needed:
+Networkx
+Gevent

+Check the installation guides online.

+For ubuntu try this

+sudo apt-get install python-dev sudo apt-get install libevent-dev sudo apt-get install python-pip

+sudo pip install networkx
+sudo pip install gevent